Spielarchitekten/controllino-hintpad-public/README.md

 - compile and upload

 ## Using Controllino Inputs
-As for now you can use all inputs as digital inputs only, i.e. if you want to use analog sensors you will need another microcontroller to process analog signals and report a HIGH signal to a Controllino input pin when the puzzle is solved.
+As for now you can use all input pins as _digital inputs only_, i.e. if you want to use analog sensors you will need another microcontroller to process analog signals and report a HIGH signal to a Controllino input pin when the puzzle is solved - or if you want to use the pins as outputs, you will need to edit this sketch to your liking.
+But keep in mind that Hintpad does not support input pins as outputs, yet!

 ### Logic Voltage Levels
 Logic switching levels depend on the supply voltage of the Controllino!